The ageing population is changing our economy. Franchise owners can seize this opportunity to thrive.

-The current COVID crisis has dramatically highlighted the preponderance of poor care in our senior care centres.
-Many families are rapidly re-thinking their current placement strategy.
+The COVID crisis highlighted the poor care in our senior care centres.
+As a result, many families are rapidly re-thinking their current placement strategy.

-In-Home Senior care will experience increased demand and the workers in those fields will see a corresponding improvement in their compensation, working conditions and with their career opportunities.
-This is good for everybody.
+Furthermore, In-Home Senior care franchises are seeing increased demand and the workers in those fields are enjoying improvements in their compensation, working conditions and career opportunities.

-Consumers will realize better choices, competition will bring in better quality, improved service options and the calibre of the workers will rise in relation to the compensation improvements.
+Therefore, consumers will see better choices and and as a result, competition will bring in better quality, improved services and the caliber of the workers will rise.

 Senior care franchises offer affordable options.
-Industry experience is not required.
-Sales, management skills and a genuine passion for the industry of senor care drive success.
+Sales, management skills and a genuine passion for senor care will drive success for franchisees.

-Mobility services can be adapted to reach beyond only seniors.
-Athletes and people with handicaps require similar services.
-There is a demand for short term rentals at recreation and convention centres, government buildings, hotels and tourist attractions
+Mobility service franchises are learning to reach beyond seniors.
+Athletes, and individuals with handicaps require similar services.
+In addition, there is growing demand for short term rentals at recreation and convention centers, government buildings, hotels and tourist attractions

-In addition to in-home senior care, mobility services, such as lifts and walkers, can help keep seniors in their homes longer.
+In-home senior care, mobility services, such as lifts and walkers, can help keep seniors stay in their homes longer.

-Bottom Line: Our ageing population represents risks and tremendous opportunities for small and medium-sized businesses.
-Let’s talk about your career transition strategy.
+In conclusion, an ageing population represents risks and opportunities for home care franchises.
+Let’s discuss your career transition plans.

 Andrew Hoffman +1.647.991.2282 [email protected]